lief-project/LIEF/doc/sphinx/compilation.rst

 Third Party
 -----------

-LIEF relies on a few external projects, and we try to limit the dependencies in the public headers as much as possible.
-This table summarizes these dependencies and their scope. ``internal`` means that it is required to compile LIEF, but not to use it. ``external`` means that it is required for both.
+LIEF relies on several external projects, and we aim to limit dependencies in the public headers as much as possible.
+The following table summarizes these dependencies and their scopes. ``internal`` means that it is required to compile LIEF but not to use it. ``external`` means that it is required for both.

 +------------------------------------------+--------------+--------------------------------------------+
 | Dependency                               | Scope        | Purpose                                    |